 Give yourself time to grieve

 This is a painful decision.
 Even if you know it is time and all the signs say you should put your dog to sleep, you will never be the same.
 Your life will change forever.
 It will change how you feel when you open the front door after a long day, and it will bring a shadow of grief to your home.
 Grieving your dog’s death will bring up other types of grief, which you may not have fully worked through.
 You may be surprised at how difficult this decision and death is for you – after all, it’s “only” a dog, right?

 Wrong.
 Your dog is not “just a dog.”
 If you haven’t dealt with the pain of your past experiences, then putting your dog to sleep will awaken the grief.
 Read through the readers’ comments below; you will see that not only is the decision to put a dog sleep painful, it also gives rise to different, deep and often surprising types of grief.

 I wrote Farewell, Friend: A Gentle Guide to Saying Goodbye to Your Dog after facing the loss of my dog.
 It was awful; I didn’t expect the pain to be so bad…or to last as long as it did.
 The truth is that you never “get over” the death of your dog.
 Deciding to put your dog to sleep is the first step in a journey of grief.

 To write this ebook, I interviewed veterinarians, grief experts, counselors, and pet owners who said goodbye to their dogs.
 Their stories and wisdom can help you cope with the loss of your own beloved companion.

 How will you remember your dog?
 For ideas, read my article about different types of pet memorials.

-If you have any thoughts on putting your dog to sleep, please comment below.
+If you have any thoughts on putting your dog to sleep – or if it is too soon to even consider putting your dog down because it hurts too much – please feel free to comment below.